 - Creating systems is the key to good business.

 - I can say NO without pissing anyone off.

-- Working for people with political agendas is a nightmare.
+- Working for people whose values that don’t align with yours can often be a nightmare.

 - I can say no to jobs halfway through (yes, that client was an ass, and I was in charge of my day) – Let it go.

 - Being creative truly feeds my soul, and I want everyone to have this opportunity.

 - Ideas come thick and fast when I can fully immerse myself in my business.

 - Having experience in customer service is pretty handy.

 - Serving projects that don’t suit my beliefs are not as rewarding.